Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-sidebar-layout-in-nextjs-with-tailwind.md

 > Note: Don't forget to import `import Link from 'next/link';`

 The last thing we want to add is an active page.
-This should look slightly different so the user can quickly see which page they are on.
+This should look slightly different so users can quickly see which page they are on.

 For this, let's import the router and define a router variable.